 Windows 10 Anniversary Update is available for PC, tablet, phone, IoT, HoloLens, and Xbox One.

-- Windows 10 Anniversary Update official release hands-on demo with the new features (video)
+- Windows 10 Anniversary Update hands-on review (video)

 - 25 Best hidden features inside the Windows 10 Anniversary Update